Nepal and UK | Education & Training

 Snowland Journeys is a non-profit organisation, which runs a reintegration programme reuniting Himalayan children with their families and develops projects to support communities of the High Himalayas of Nepal; a place of great natural beauty, but where life is extremely tough.
 Many children are sent away by their parents to school in the city at 4 years old, in the hope education will give them a better life.
-They do not see or speak to their families for 12 years, due to the remoteness of their villages.
+They do not see their families for 12 years, due to the remoteness of their villages.
 Upon graduation, aged 16, they have a chance to return home to see their parents - if we can secure funding.
-We also provide education support and we work with mountain villages, helping the children and their families to develop self-sustaining careers and livelihoods.
+We also provide education support and help to develop self-sustaining livelihoods.
 The people we support are featured in the award-winning documentary 'Children of the Snow Land'.

-In the UK, we support young people, helping them to cope better with the mental health challenges of Covid-19.
-We also help UK schools to have cultural exchange experiences and we organise expeditions as part of our fundraising strategy to support young people.
+In the UK, we support young people, helping them to cope better with mental health challenges.
+We offer cultural exchanges and expeditions.

 Why the community needs us